NoviceSausage/Iceboat-mod/README.md

 ### Installation
 1. Install [Fabric Loader](https://fabricmc.net/use/) for Minecraft 1.21.6
-2. Download the IceBoat mod JAR file
+2. Download the IceBoat mod JAR file from https://modrinth.com/mod/iceboat
 3. Place the JAR file in your Minecraft `mods` folder
 4. Launch Minecraft with Fabric Loader